acj/OpenCast/README.md

 * Complex iOS sender applications for Google Cast that may not be possible with the official framework

 # Examples
 See the [Samples/](Samples) directory for example code.
-The [CastCommander](https://github.com/acj/CastCommander) project is an example of a complete Mac application that uses OpenCast.
+The [CastCommander](https://github.com/acj/CastCommander) project is an example of a remote control-style Mac application that uses OpenCast.

 # Feature Parity
 ## Implemented